hyphanet/website/content/pages/help.md

 No, but it is preferred.
 You can run the software and test it from a "transient" connection (e.g. dial up/mobile modem), but for the network as a whole to be most useful, we will need as many permanent nodes as possible ( most cable modem or DSL setups are sufficiently "permanent" for this).
-A later version of Hyphanet may take better advantage of transient nodes.

 ### Why does Hyphanet only download 1 or 2 files at a time?